Tropini-lab/PUPpy/README.md

 conda activate puppy
 ```

+PUPpy operates in 2 main steps:

+1) ``puppy-align`` - performs local pairwise sequence alignment of all the input genes against each other, and
+2) ``puppy-primers`` - designs taxon-specific primers based on user-determined parameters.

 **IMPORTANT:** The syntax to run PUPpy varies depending on the installation mode.

 If installed with **conda**, you do not need to specify the path to the scripts.
 For example: